NVIDIA/NeMo-Aligner/docs/user-guide/DRaFTP.rst

 Reward Model
 ############

-Currently, we only have supoort for `Pickscore <https://arxiv.org/pdf/2305.01569.pdf>`__ reward model.
+Currently, we only have support for `Pickscore <https://arxiv.org/pdf/2305.01569.pdf>`__ reward model.
 Since Pickscore is a CLIP-based model, you can use the `conversion script <https://github.com/NVIDIA/NeMo/blob/main/examples/multimodal/vision_language_foundation/clip/convert_external_clip_to_nemo.py>`__ from NeMo to convert it from huggingface to NeMo.

 DRaFT+ Training